Golden Rain Tree

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Water deeply and less frequently, when established.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationProvide average, well-drained soil.
+Water deeply, regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.

 - History & LoreHistory:This tree was introduced to the west from China by the Jesuit missionary, Pierre d'Incarville in 1747.
 The trees were under successful cultivation in Jardin du Roi by 1763.
 The tree reached America by 1809 when Thomas Jefferson first germinated seeds sent to him by a French associate.
 It has since become a popular landscape tree worldwide.Lore:In China this tree was commonly planted to mark the graves of important officials, and it's often found on temple grounds throughout eastern Asia and Japan.